mihneapopesq/PERIODIC-TABLE/README.md

 # Mendeleeves Table

+This is one of my first projects made in C# during my time in highschool.

 Mendeleeves Table is a simple interactive periodic table application built with C#.
 It allows users to double-click on an element from the periodic table, and it will automatically open the element's Wikipedia page in your default web browser.